Satguru in Sri Guru Granth Sahib: Timeless Wisdom for Inner Freedom and Dharmic Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the Satguru in Sri Guru Granth Sahib?
+What does Satguru mean in the Sri Guru Granth Sahib?